Can a Collection Agency Charge Interest on a Debt?

 But can collection agencies legally sprinkle it onto your existing debt?
 Is collecting interest a legitimate practice?
 Or is this just another way debt buyers squeeze more money out of already stressed consumers?
 What is a debt collection agency in the first place?

 These are million-dollar questions that need urgent answers.
-That’s why, today, I’m dedicating this post to talk about whether or not collection agencies can charge interest or fees on debts.
+That’s why, today, I’m dedicating this post to talk about whether or not a collection agency can charge interest or fees on debts.

 Can a Collection Agency Charge Interest on a Debt?